Sirius0531/final_project/README.md

 Amazon review analysis

 **The reason they selected the topic**

 Online shopping is becoming one of the buying habits for consumers in this era.
-On the internet, hundreds of thousands of data, such as content, images, and reviews are provided on the product pages and promotions.
+On the internet, hundreds of thousands of data, such as content, images, and reviews are provided on the product pages.
 The reviews from previous users seem to do a big favor to the new customers, however, it might consume more time for making the final decisions.
+Our project is to give the user a summary from consumers that group by the number of starts.

 **Description of the source of data**
-Extract live time review from Amazon.com one specific product page based on the user search.
+Extract live time review from Amazon.com one specific product page based on user's search.

 **Questions they hope to answer with the data**